 “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favor.”

-I began to study and analyze the various verses about the Gospel of the Kingdom of God/Heaven to glean from the Word of God more precisely what the phrase actually means.
-As I read and expanded my studies I began to discover that it is a remarkable story, almost infinitely adjustable to every human concernl, about the very good news that our God exercises an all-encompassing, omnipresent, loving, and eternal rule and reign over the entire universe that He created universe as well as over everything that preceded, followed, and goes beyond the created universe in time and space into everlasting eternity.
+My studies led me into an analysis of the various verses about the Gospel of the Kingdom of God/Heaven to glean from the Word of God more precisely what the phrase actually means.
+As I read and expanded my studies I began to discover that it is a remarkable story, almost infinitely adjustable to every human concern, about the very good news that our God exercises an all-encompassing, omnipresent, loving, and eternal rule and reign over the entire universe that He created universe as well as over everything that preceded, followed, and goes beyond the created universe in time and space into everlasting eternity.
 Whew!
 He is more than sufficient for all our needs!

 The idea then began dawning on me about the possibility of gathering all I’ve been experiencing and learning into a coherent whole and writing a book of some kind.
 I began gathering references and articles, reading more and more books, and collecting piles of papers in my research while looking for a way that I could organize what I was comprehending so that I could shape it it into the beginnings of a manuscript.

-I invite input from others who have discovered this website and look forward to lively discussions about the material and what could or should be included in the future.
-Much of the work on the first sections, including the “Alpha” section, has been done, but much more work remains on the crucial middle “Kingdom” section and final “Omega” and “About” sections.
+I invite input from any of you who have discovered this website and look forward to lively discussions about the material and what could or should be included in the future.
+Much of the work on the first sections, including the “Alpha” section, has been done, but more work remains on the crucial middle “Kingdom” section and final “Omega” and “About” sections.

 Thank you for your interest, encouragement, and support.
 May His Kingdom come and His will be done on Earth as it is in Heaven!